Ferryville Ordinance Chapter 7

 (1) All users

-(a) The basic wastewater treatment bill to be paid by all users shall consist of user charges for
+(a) The basic wastewater treatment bill to be paid by all users shall consist of user

-operation, maintenance, and replacement using the unit charges from this Ordinance and user charges
+charges for operation, maintenance, and replacement using the unit charges from

-for billing and collection.
-The unit charges shall be applied to user's billable flow, BOD, and SS,
+applied to user's billable flow, BOD, and SS, respectively.

-(b) The municipality will maintain the proportionate distribution of operation, maintenance, and
+(b) The municipality will maintain the proportionate distribution of operation,

-replacement cost amongst user classes.
+maintenance, and replacement cost amongst user classes.

-(c) The Village will generate sufficient revenues to pay the operation, maintenance, and replacement
+(c) The Village will generate sufficient revenues to pay the operation, maintenance,

-cost.
-The Village will apply excess revenue collected from a user class to operation, maintenance, and
+and replacement cost.
+The Village will apply excess revenue collected from a user

-replacement cost attributable to that class for the next year.
+class to operation, maintenance, and replacement cost attributable to that class for

-(d) User's discharging toxic pollutants shall pay for any increased operation, maintenance, and
+(d) User's discharging toxic pollutants shall pay for any increased operation,

-replacement cost caused by the toxic pollutant.
-Users will be notified annually of proportion of user
+maintenance, and replacement cost caused by the toxic pollutant.
+Users will be

-charges attributable to the wastewater treatment services.
+notified annually of proportion of user charges attributable to the wastewater

-(e) The user charge system shall take precedence over pre-existing agreements inconsistent with the
+(e) The user charge system shall take precedence over pre-existing agreements

-governing regulations of this program.
+inconsistent with the governing regulations of this program.

 (2) Industrial users

-(a) In addition to the basic wastewater treatment bill described in the Ordinance for the user charge
+(a) In addition to the basic wastewater treatment bill described in the Ordinance for

-system, wastewater treatment bills for industrial and commercial users shall consist of industrial waste
+the user charge system, wastewater treatment bills for industrial and commercial

-monitoring charges as described in the Ordinance.
+users shall consist of industrial waste monitoring charges as described in the

-(b) The Village shall periodically sample and analyze wastes from significant users in each industrial
+(b) The Village shall periodically sample and analyze wastes from significant users in

-and commercial user classification to determine the BOD and SS strengths of wastes and these results
+each industrial and commercial user classification to determine the BOD and SS

-shall be used as representative of wastes from all users in that classification for billing purposes unless
+from all users in that classification for billing purposes unless this user's waste is

-this user's waste is classified by the Approving Authority as having special problems.
+classified by the Approving Authority as having special problems.
 At the request of

-the user, samples shall be made and analyzed on the same frequency as samples for the user's
+the user, samples shall be made and analyzed on the same frequency as samples

-classification and that analysis shall be used as typical of the particular user's waste for billing
+for the user's classification and that analysis shall be used as typical of the particular

-purposes.
-Significant industries with wastes classified by the Approving Authority as having special
+user's waste for billing purposes.
+Significant industries with wastes classified by the

-problems shall install, at the industry's own cost, a structure located on the building service line with
+cost, a structure located on the building service line with flow measurement and

-information about the waste.
+about the waste.

 7.15 WASTEWATER TREATMENT PLANT BILL